divyamehul/Agriculture-field-prediction/README.md

 The code is written in the notebook attached.
 To run it, cd into the folder, and execute

+"bash eval.sh es22btech11013"

+OR

 "python es22btech11013_foml24_hackathon.py --test-file ~/test.csv --predictions-file ~/output.csv"

-Check the output.csv with predictions in your home directory.